Taringa!: Other cases

-In May 2015, Taringa! was dismissed from a complaint presented by Jorge Luis Borges's widow, María Kodama, the widow and sole heir of the rights of writer Jorge Luis Borges, for the alleged theft of intellectual property.
-The ruling established that internet companies cannot be held liable a priori for content shared by users across platforms and that there was no malicious intentions on the part of Taringa!.
+In May 2015, Taringa! was dismissed from a complaint presented by María Kodama, the widow and sole heir of the rights of writer Jorge Luis Borges, for alleged infringement of intellectual property.
+The ruling established that internet intermediary companies cannot be held liable a priori for content shared by users, and that there was no malicious intent on the part of Taringa!.